 For example, you could start with “create an outline” if you are writing a report, article, or term paper.

-Each time you complete a task, even a small one, you get a nice surge of dopamine, a brain chemical that helps keep attention, productivity, and motivation high.
+Each time you complete a task, even a small one, you get a surge of dopamine, a brain chemical that helps keep attention, productivity, and motivation high.

 Optimize Your Work Environment